-Double bedroom with en suite bathroom and walk-in shower, outside balcony with seating
+Double bedroom with en suite shower room, outside balcony with seating

 Twin room with balcony

-Double bedroom with bathroom (suitably equipped for disabled user)
+Double bedroom with shower room (suitably equipped for disabled user)

 Open plan kitchen with dining area which leads into the sitting room with open fireplace

 W/C with handicap access